lufeng76/dbt-demo2/README.md

-# Dbt BigQuery Integration Demo
+# dbt BigQuery Integration Demo

 Data Build Tool (dbt) is a cutting-edge open-source data modeling and transformation tool.
 It enables engineers and data analysts to transform and structure data in a dependable and scalable manner.
 Dbt is used to build data pipelines for data warehousing and business intelligence applications.